kariuki789/ShipmonkAPI_list_of_products-to-GCP/README.md

   1. Have a Google cloud project with Big query upgraded and ofcourse a billing account
   2. Have accesss to google cloud  Credentials.json file here is a link for more details:https://developers.google.com/workspace/guides/create-credentials#create_credentials_for_a_service_account
   3. Create a cloud function and add the runtime environment variables these are credentials that you need to secure eg API KEYS
-  4. Dont forget to add library version of any python library you use
+  4. Dont forget to add library version of any python library you use in the requirements.text file